 When it comes to travel, Karen’s history is just as varied as her stitching skills.
 While her friends were buying houses, Karen’s extra pennies went toward travel (and still do).
 She’s visited Europe, the Caribbean, India, Mexico, Japan, and China, along with a 30-day trip to 32 states.
 Next up?
 Ecuador and Colombia.

 Durby grew up in a large family where her mother sewed quilts for each child’s bed, but her own quilting journey didn’t begin until she got to Martingale.
-A 17-year veteran of the book-publishing industry, Durby first worked for educational publishers, writing and editing literacy materials for children.
-When the McGraw-Hill division she worked for moved to Chicago, Durby started copy editing for Martingale.
-Although she’d never quilted before, the quilts on the walls of the company’s offices started speaking to her.
-Soon a friend at work helped her get started on a small wall quilt, and Durby’s quilting adventure had begun.
+It didn’t take long for the gorgeous quilts on display throughout the office to start calling to her.
+Soon a friend helped her get started on a wall quilt, and her quilting adventure had begun.

 Sewing, quilting, knitting, rug hooking—if it involves fabric or fibers, Karen is bound to have tried it.
 She began sewing first doll clothes and then clothes for herself at an early age.
 Upon graduating from college, she discovered quiltmaking, and to this day is primarily drawn to antique scrap quilts, traditional patterns, and the art of making do.